changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

 <!-- The debt cycles arise from the credit in the economics, if we observe the human society as a holistic entity, we find the economics cycles are repetitous patterns.  -->
 Debt cycles emerge from the use of credit in economics.
 When we observe human society as a holistic entity, we notice that economic cycles are repetitive patterns in history.

 To illustrate the patterns do exist, Dalio uses Monopoly as an approximation to the real-world economic machine.
-This is due to the design of Monopoly: in the early stage of the game, "property is king".
-As cash in the market decreases, the game enters the second stage where "money is king".
-Furthermore, with the virtual introduction of a "bank", which offers money with a deposit rate reward, and lends money to potential debtors, there will lead to the game to an interesting stage, where the borrowers squeeze the bank's deposit while the debtors fail to pay back, symbolizing a debt crisis in the Monopoly game.
+This is due to the design of Monopoly: in the early stage of the game, 'property is king'.
+As cash in the market decreases, the game enters the second stage where 'money is king'.
+Furthermore, with the virtual introduction of a 'bank', which offers money with a deposit rate reward, and lends money to potential debtors, there will lead to the game to an interesting stage, where the borrowers squeeze the bank's deposit while the debtors fail to pay back, symbolizing a debt crisis in the Monopoly game.

 <!-- Monopoly with the clear rules, written in the reference books.
 For the real-world ecnomics machines, what we need is to extract some signs and rules.
 Under the transaction-based measure, we can re-define the propersity and depression, then the money and credit, to compose the monetary system. -->
 Monopoly, with its clear rules written in the reference books, serves as a simplified model.
 For the real-world economic machines, our task is to extract some signs and rules.
 Under the transaction-based measure, we can redefine prosperity and depression, then examine money and credit to understand the monetary system.